|Nutrition Facts (per serving)|

 Grape must (moustos) is the juice from pressed grapes that's often used as a sweetener in traditional Greek bread recipes, as well as in the preparation of desserts and candy.
 This grape must pudding is a favorite, especially popular at grape harvest season when the must is fresh.
 You can make your own or buy it from a specialty supermarket.

-- 5 cups of grape must
+- 5 cups grape must

-- 1/2 cup + 1 tablespoon of semolina
+- 1/2 cup, plus 1 tablespoon of semolina

-- 3 tablespoons of cornflour (cornstarch)
+- 3 tablespoons cornstarch

 - 3/4 cup walnuts (crushed)

-- 1 sprinkle of cinnamon (ground)
+- Dash of cinnamon (ground)

 - Sugar (optional)

-- Allow to boil for another minute, then remove from heat, cover, and allow to settle overnight.
+Bring to boil for another minute, then remove from heat, cover, and allow to settle overnight.

-- Bring to a boil and taste for sweetness.
+Bring to a boil and taste for sweetness.
 Add a little sugar if needed.

-- Add the semolina a little at a time, stirring with a wooden spoon to blend thoroughly.
+Add the semolina a little at a time, stirring with a wooden spoon to blend thoroughly.

-- Transfer to individual bowls or a mold or pan, and allow to set.
+Transfer to individual bowls or a mold or pan and allow to set.

-- Sprinkle with crushed walnuts and cinnamon before serving.
+Sprinkle with crushed walnuts and cinnamon before serving.